 Credit and Debit Card Payment Information

 When you order from us online Rockwatch ensures that this is done securely through the PayPal site.
+You can read PayPal’s Privacy Statement to find out how they process your payment information.
 Payment card details are never recorded or stored in any of our systems on completion of your transaction.
-If you have any questions about the security of your personal information, you can contact us at email@example.com
+If you have any questions about the security of your personal information, you can contact us at firstname.lastname@example.org

 In the event of a data breach, we shall ensure that our obligations under applicable data protection laws are complied with where necessary.